310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Souma worried %}
 Ahh, please do not make such a somber face!
-This is simply an unavoidable matter—I assure you that I have not grown to hate fish…!!
+This is simply an unavoidable matter — I assure you that I have not grown to hate fish…!!
 {% endbubble %}

 {% bubble Keito %}